google/comprehensive-rust/src/async/pitfalls/pin.md

 # `Pin`

-When you await a future, all local variables (that would ordinarily be stored on a stack frame) are instead stored in the Future for the current async block.
-If your future has pointers to data on the stack, those pointers might get invalidated.
-This is unsafe.

-Therefore, you must guarantee that the addresses your future points to don't change.
-That is why we need to "pin" futures.
-Using the same future repeatedly in a `select!` often leads to issues with pinned values.
+Async blocks and functions return types implementing the `Future` trait.
+The type returned is the result of a compiler transformation which turns local variables into data stored inside the future.

+Some of those variables can hold pointers to other local variables.
+Because of that, the future should never be moved to a different memory location, as it would invalidate those pointers.

+To prevent moving the future type in memory, it can only be polled through a pinned pointer. `Pin` is a wrapper around a reference that disallows all operations that would move the instance it points to into a different memory location.

 ```rust,editable,compile_fail
 use tokio::sync::{mpsc, oneshot};